sabrinamerkin/sabrinamerkin.github.io/_posts/2024-05-19-NFL-Clustering.md

 While there does appear to be a dip in the average cone drill speed after 2005, further analysis is necessary to confirm this trend.
 We'll begin by fitting a linear regression model to the data.
 This model will test the following hypotheses:

-**𝐻<sub>0</sub>**: There is no significant linear relationship between the year of the NFL Combine and the <u>average</u> speed at which players complete the cone drill.
+**𝐻<sub>0</sub>**: There is no significant linear relationship between the year of the NFL Combine and the <u>average</u> speed at which players have completed the cone drill from 2000 to 2018.

-**𝐻<sub>𝑎</sub>**: There is a significant negative linear relationship between the year of the NFL Combine and the <u>average</u> speed at which players complete the cone drill, indicating that the average speed is decreasing over the years.
+**𝐻<sub>𝑎</sub>**: There is a significant negative linear relationship between the year of the NFL Combine and the <u>average</u> speed at which players have completed the cone drill from 2000 to 2018, indicating that the average speed has decreased in this period.

 ```python
 Import scikit-learn libraries